matteoincremona/algoind/README.md

 print(SMA20)
 ```
 # ⚙️ Discussion and Development
-I would be very enthusiastic if somebody would like to help me with this project.

 [Contact me] if you have any **problems** or if you want me to add **new indicators**.

 Thank you.